7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 On-the-go medical alert systems

-• Mobile System: services on the mobile system start at $47.95 monthly or $39.95 a month when paid via an annual subscription ($479.40).
+• Standard Mobile System: services on the mobile system start at $47.95 monthly or $39.95 a month when paid via an annual subscription ($479.40).
 Medical Alert’s Mobile System has GPS location tracking, unlimited device range, and a five-day battery life.

 Ease of setup